-This page provides frequently asked questions (FAQ) to assist software developers (SWD) with implementing the Cloud software authentication and authorisation (CAA) solution.
+This page provides frequently asked questions (FAQ) to assist digital service providers (DSP) with implementing the Cloud software authentication and authorisation (CAA) solution.
 For more information, refer to the CAA Software developer information kit.
 If you can’t find the answer to your question, contact us via the SBR Service Desk.

 Q1.
 What is the definition of Cloud, to which this applies?

 Q2.
-Will current desktop software solutions continue to be supported?
+Are current desktop software solutions still supported?

 Yes.
-Businesses and intermediaries will still be able to maintain current processes and use existing AUSkey authentication models when using desktop software solutions.
+Businesses and intermediaries will still be able to maintain current processes and use existing machine credential authentication models when using desktop software solutions.

 Q3.
 What is a Software ID?